 The hard part is done!
 Now, it is time for our underwriting team to take over.
 They will double check the contract to make sure they have everything they need to get to the last step in the process: getting a court date so a judge can review the transaction.

 Petitioning for a Court Date

-Once we’re sure everything is ready, we’ll ask the court to schedule a hearing at which a judge will review the sale.
+Once we are sure everything is ready, we will ask the court to schedule a hearing at which a judge will review the sale.
 Unfortunately, we cannot choose when the court will set a hearing date.
-Once we request a hearing, the courthouse assigns one based on the current case load.
+Once we request a hearing, the courthouse assigns one based on availability.

-We’re Here To Answer Questions While You Wait
+We Are Here to Answer Questions While You Wait

 If someone contacts you, we recommend letting us know as soon as possible.
 As one of the largest buyers of structured settlement payments in the country, our competitors might try to mislead you with false information.
 If you do speak with them and have additional questions, let us know.
-We’ll be happy to give you answers and correct any misleading statements they might have made.
+We will be happy to give you answers and correct any misleading statements they may have made.